Module Catalogue 2023/24

 Assessment Rationale And Relationship

-This assessment will be a group project based on an online exhibition of the topic in section 2.
-The exhibition will start to be developed in the last three seminars, particularly in those of curatorial activity and project.
-This exhibition has three aims: 1.
+This is a group assessment based on proposing an exhibition project in relation to section 2.
+In seminars 3 and 4 students learn about curatorial narratives and we have a gallery visit.
+After Spring break, we focus on the exhibition project in the workshop sessions.
+The exhibition project has three aims: 1.
 To get a deeper understanding in the topic of section 2 by selecting and analysing specific art works and familiarising with artists’ trajectories.
 2. To gain experience on how to develop a curatorial narrative and project (artworks, texts, space, sensory approach) by connecting a group of artworks and developing novel approaches and questions.
 3. To reflect critically on the categories, narratives, and spatial distribution to be proposed for the exhibition.
-We will develop the online exhibition using Kunstmatrix or Omeka exhibition softwares.
-Both are easy to use and additional online tutorials will be added.
-The exhibition project will include shaping the exhibition concept, selecting the artworks, writing the curatorial exhibition text, deciding a title, writing about each individual work, writing a brief artists’ bios-trajectories; organising the artworks in the gallery online space; and developing a public programme (we will cover issues of budget, loans, transport, etc in lectures, however, the project will not include the development of these management aspects).
-Students will receive a group mark for the exhibition as a whole and will receive an individual mark based on the completion of their task for this assessment.
+The exhibition project takes the form of a group creative portfolio and includes the exhibition concept, selection of artworks, the curatorial text, decision of a title, information about each individual work, brief biography and trajectory of selected artists; planning of the distribution of artworks in the gallery space; and development of a public programme (issues of budget, loans, transport, etc are covered in lectures, however, the project does not include these management aspects).
+Students receive a group mark for the exhibition project as a whole and receive an individual mark based on the completion of their task for this assessment.

 Essay (60%):

-Five responses submitted before each of the five first seminars.
-These responses can include the form of written texts of 250-300 words, conceptual maps, diagrams, drawings, or other forms.
-For the five responses two must be a 250-300 word written text, and the other three must take other forms.
+Four responses submitted before each of the four first seminars.
+These responses can include the form of written texts of 250-300 words, conceptual maps, drawings, or other forms.
 These are critical and reflective responses to the readings and activities planned for each seminar.
 The aim is for students to let their ideas and knowledges flow and take shape through different formats.
-Students will experiment with different ways of knowledge production.
+Students experiment with different ways of knowledge production.

 Timetable